input-output-hk/minimal-ptt-examples/ContractModel.md

 ## Certification Object <a name="intro"></a>

-The certification object is a way to define a list of tests to run using the defined contract model.
+The certification object is a standardised way to define a list of tests to run using the defined contract model.
 This includes all of the tests defined in the [Contract Model Tutorial](https://plutus-apps.readthedocs.io/en/latest/plutus/tutorials/contract-models.html).
 The certification object is defined by the following code:

 ```haskell